ClaimableApril–Summer

 ✕Airline claim: “Strikes & airspace closures mean no compensation, you’re on your own.”

-✓Advance cancellations: Airlines cancelling 14+ days ahead dodge EU261 cash — but the Montreal Convention still lets you claim proven losses (up to ~€5,800).
+✓Advance cancellations: Airlines cancelling 14+ days ahead avoid EU261 cash — but the Montreal Convention may still let you claim proven losses.
 Don’t accept a voucher if you’re owed a refund.

 No insurance needed — International Law (EU261/UK261/Montreal Convention) protects you automatically.